ShannonSanders05/Python-Web-Scraping-US-Companies/README.md

 2. **Web Scraping Implementation**: Utilized Python libraries, such as BeautifulSoup and requests, to scrape tables containing information about the largest companies.
 3. **Data Extraction**: Extracted relevant data from the tables, including company names, revenue figures, and other pertinent details.
 4. **CSV Creation**: Compiled the extracted data into a CSV (Comma-Separated Values) file, ensuring easy accessibility and compatibility with various data analysis tools.

+Special thanks to Alex the Analyst for his mentorship and guidance.